javascript-tutorial/en.javascript.info/1-js/1-getting-started/1-intro/article.md

 The modern JavaScript is a "safe" programming language.
 It does not provide low-level access to memory or CPU, because it was initially created for browsers which do not require it.

 Other capabilities depend on the environment which runs JavaScript.
+For instance, Node.JS has functionality that allows JavaScript to read/write arbitrary files, perform network requests etc etc.

-In the browser JavaScript is able to do everything related to webpage manipulation, interaction with the user and the webserver.
+In the browser JavaScript can do everything related to webpage manipulation, interaction with the user and the webserver.

-In more details, JavaScript is able to:
+In more details, in-browser JavaScript is able to:

 <ul>
 <li>Create new HTML tags, remove the existing ones, change styles, hide/show elements...</li>